singhSID96/Superstore_sales/README.md

 # Superstore_sales

+In this assingment I have used some powerful Excel techniques used to understand and manipulate data.

 You are a sales manager at Superstore Sales- one of Canada’s largest retail stores.
 You need to send a report to your manager containing a summary of sales for the Corporate customer segment.
 The dataset superstore_sales.xlsx is provided below.
 Most of the data headers are self-explanatory.
 However, for clarity, following are the meanings of a few data headers: